kamilrzechowski/FaceDCGAN/README.md

 The dataset used in the project is CelebA dataset of 200,000 images.
 The image size shuold be (64,64,3).
 If you want to use different image sizes, you will need to change network inputs to fit your requirements.
 The CelebA can be download from the webiste here: http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.
 The dataset should be unzip to the /img folder inside the project.

 ## Train
-To train the model pace the CleabA dataset in the /img folder and run the train.py.
+To train the model place the CleabA dataset in the /img folder and run the train.py.

 ## Predict
 TODO